akessner/monfort_wiki/README.md

   1. The Search Query is case sensitive and will only work for Wiki pages which have an InfoBox Template.
 For Example: "New York" will return a result, however "New york" will return an error
   2. Due to learning the frameworks, and time constraints, tests were not accurately testing the app and so they were removed.
+  3. When retreiving the list of tasks, the code uses redis "keys" instead of storing those keys in a set and retreiving that set, as should be done in production environments.
+  4. This project does not make use of Ember Data, or explicit Ember promises.

 ## Preparing your Environment: